The Complete Guide to Marketing on Instagram in 2019

 Plus, when you consider the fact that 68% of Instagram users are female, it makes sense to target a large chunk of your posts toward Adventurous Amy—with some peppered in that will also appeal to Thrill-Seeking Tyler.

-If you don’t have any target customers that fall into the Millennial age group, don’t worry—you absolutely can still use Instagram as a piece of your marketing strategy.
+If you don’t have any target customers that fall into the Millennial age group, don’t worry—you can absolutely still start marketing on Instagram.
 Just make sure to do your research just like this to identify who is best for you to target on that platform.

 TIP: Hashtags might make you think of Twitter, but they’re also big business on Instagram.
 Look up different influencers within your target audience and see what hashtags those people are already using or interacting with.
 That way, you can use those in your own posts where it makes sense to begin building more awareness around your brand.